-Sponsored by Stanford Recreation and Wellness
+Organized by Stanford Recreation and Wellness

-Organized by the Stanford Running Club
+With assistance from the Stanford Running Club

 The race will be electronically timed and prizes will be awarded to top overall and age group finishers.

+The competitive race will start at 9:00am with up to 250 people on the course at once.
 If you are running in the competitive race, please plan on being off the race course by 10am in order to allow for the running of the fun run/walk.
 If you think you will require more time, we suggest entering in the fun run/walk.

 For the competitive race, bib pickup will be available between 8:15 and 8:45am.
 For the fun run/walk, bib pickup will be available between 10:15 and 10:45am.

 Parking is available in residential lots off Campus Drive (marked on race day).
 Race start/finish will be at the Campus Drive & Junipero Serra gate near Lake Lagunita.

 Contact firstname.lastname@example.org for more information.